kinow/kinoshita.eti.br/_posts/2017-03-15-using-google-natural-language-api-in-aws-elastic-beanstalk-application.md

 ---
-title: 'Using Google Natural Language API in an AWS Elastic Beanstalk application'
-author: kinow
+date: 2017-03-15 13:18:03 +1300
+layout: post
 tags:
 - aws
 - natural language processing
 - google-cloud
-category: 'blog'
-time: '13:18:03'
+title: Using Google Natural Language API in an AWS Elastic Beanstalk application
 ---

 Besides providing an API for users and developers, Google also provides a series of